 Google’s Testing Video Verification

-Google My Business has announced it is experimenting with video calls for business verification.
+GBP has announced it is experimenting with video calls for business verification.

 For as long as we can remember, one of Google’s main business verification processes has involved waiting for a post card to arrive by snail mail.
 Once it arrives, you enter the pin online where prompted and your business is verified.
 The problem is, snail mail is anything but fast and reliable, and sometimes the post card never arrives.
 In many cases, the business owner doesn’t finish the process and these pages don’t get verified.